cri-o/cri-o/README.md

 ## What is the scope of this project?

-cri-o is meant to provide an integration path between OCI conformant runtimes and the kubelet.
+CRI-O is meant to provide an integration path between OCI conformant runtimes and the kubelet.
 Specifically, it implements the Kubelet [Container Runtime Interface (CRI)](https://github.com/kubernetes/community/blob/master/contributors/devel/container-runtime-interface.md) using OCI conformant runtimes.
-The scope of cri-o is tied to the scope of the CRI.
+The scope of CRI-O is tied to the scope of the CRI.

-At a high level, we expect the scope of cri-o to be restricted to the following functionalities:
+At a high level, we expect the scope of CRI-O to be restricted to the following functionalities:

 * Support multiple image formats including the existing Docker image format
 * Support for multiple means to download images including trust & image verification